KasparEtter/ef1p/pages/email/email.md

   For example, when telling Thunderbird to display the plaintext part, it offered to save the attached image in both cases.
   As far as I can tell, nesting `multipart/alternative` in `multipart/related` is more common.
-  This structure is also mentioned in [RFC 2557](https://tools.ietf.org/html/rfc2557#section-7) and the second variant doesn't even make it through Gandi.net spam filters.
+  This structure is also mentioned in [RFC 2557](https://tools.ietf.org/html/rfc2557#section-7), and the second variant doesn't even make it through [Gandi's spam filters](https://postmaster.gandi.net/).

 </details>